 - fabricating an employer and claiming to be a laid-off employee in order to receive unemployment benefits

-- lying about being laid-off instead of fired in order to obtain benefits
+- claiming to have been laid off after being fired for cause, in order to obtain benefits

-The punishment for violating NRS 612.445 depends on how much money the defendant allegedly made from the UIF.
-In every case, the defendant must pay restitution in Nevada back to the Employment Security Division of the Department of Employment, Training and Rehabilitation.
+The punishment for violating NRS 612.445 depends on how much money you allegedly made from the UIF.
+In every case, you must pay restitution back to the Employment Security Division of the Department of Employment, Training and Rehabilitation.

-But it may be possible for a skilled defense attorney to get the charges dismissed or reduced through a Nevada plea bargain.
+It may be possible for a skilled defense attorney to get the charges dismissed or reduced through a plea bargain.
 Possible defense arguments to NRS 612.445 allegations include:

 - The government made an administrative error;

-- The defendant had no intent to defraud; or
+- You had no intent to defraud; or

-- The defendant was the victim of identity theft
+- You were the victim of identity theft

 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of unemployment insurance fraud.
 Scroll down or click on a topic below to jump to that section:

-NRS 612.445 makes it a crime for people to lie in order to obtain or increase their unemployment insurance benefits by:
+NRS 612.445 makes it a crime to lie in order to obtain or increase your unemployment insurance benefits by:

 - failing to properly report earnings;